Geometric embeddings of spaces of persistence diagrams with explicit distortions: Preliminaries

 \subsection{Persistence diagrams}

 In this subsection we recall the structure of the space of persistence diagrams.
-For a classical introduction to these objects see \cite{Edels}.
-For our purposes we will follow the approach introduced in \cite{MitV}, \cite{MitVCor}.
+For a classical introduction to these objects see \cite{Edels} (see also Remark \ref{RemDB}).
+For most of our purposes we will follow the approach below introduced in \cite{MitV}, \cite{MitVCor}.